gustavo-tomas/Magnolia/README.md

 # Magnolia

 ## Build
-To build and run the program, use
+To build and run the program use

 ```
 python3 build.py release